23f1003016/TDS-Project1/README.md

 # GitHub Users Analysis in Boston

 - This project analyzes GitHub users from Boston with over 100 followers, utilizing data scraped from the GitHub API using JavaScript and Axios.
-- A surprising discovery was that most users are affiliated with Northeastern University, showcasing the academic influence in the local tech community.
+- What I discovered was that most users are affiliated with Northeastern University, showcasing the academic influence in the local tech community.
 - Developers should enhance their profiles with detailed bios, as longer bios correlate with higher follower counts.

 ## Process of Analysis